Spin Seebeck Effect in Graphene: System Hamiltonian

 \section{System Hamiltonian}

 Figure~\ref{system} shows a schematic picture of the bilayer system composed of a graphene monolayer and a FI.
 The external magnetic field is tilted by $\theta$ from the perpendicular direction, which is important to detect the SSE (See Sec.~\ref{detection}).
+The $z$-component of the Zeeman field discretizes the electronic states in graphene into Landau levels through a non-perturbative magnetic effect in the regime of sufficiently strong magnetic fields.
+The spin polarization of the tunneling spin current generated by a thermal gradient aligns with the Zeeman field.
+Thus, when the magnetic field is along the $z$-axis, the spin polarization also points along $z$-axis, making direct detection via the inverse spin Hall effect (ISHE) impractical, as ISHE requires an in-plane spin polarization for transverse charge signals.
+Tilting the Zeeman field away from the $z$-axis, as shown in Fig.~\ref{system}, introduces an in-plane spin component, enabling ISHE detection.
 In the following calculation, we set $\theta=0$.
 The results for $\theta\neq0$ are obtained by replacing $B$ with $B\cos\theta$.

 The system Hamiltonian is given by

 The first term $H_{\mathrm{G}}$ describes the electronic states in graphene and is given by

 where $c_p^\dagger$ ($c_p$) denotes the creation (annihilation) operator with a set of quantum number $p$ and eigenenergy $\varepsilon_p$.
 The low energy electronic states in graphene are well described by the effective Hamiltonian around the $K$ and $K^\prime$ points \cite{neto2009electronic}.
 The eigenenergy and eigenstates around the $K$ point are obtained by diagonalizing the effective Hamiltonian